jbhochet/Connect4/README.md

-# 🟡 Connect4
+# 🔴 Connect4 🟡

 A Connect 4 game in the terminal with beautiful color and dangerous AI !

 ## 📝 Requirements

-In order to run the project, you must have:
+To run the project, you must have :

 - Python 3.11+